IkarosKappler/rpg-dialogue-js/resources/20230721_floatsim_storyline.md

                     :: What's dutch?
                       > Some old upworld cult.
 People say the dutch had the power to subdue the ocean.
     :: Good evening, Luka.
       > Evening?
 Sneel.
 I just got up.
 How comes you think it's evening?
-Mother's system time is available to everyone.
-Feel free to synchronize your RIG time on our network anytime you want, it's free.
+Mother's system time is available to anyone.
+Feel free to synchronize your ship time with our network anytime you want, just listen to the .
       >
     :: Hello.
       > Ah, an introvert.
 You seem to be a new arrival, I saw you talking to Yannick.
 No one sane talks with Yannick.
 Welcome to the station.

+    :: Who is Asmussen?
+      > Haha, you fell in for Yannick.
+He alway's talks of Asmussen but I think he means Rasmus.
+        :: So you think it's just some confusion of names?
+          > Nooo, do you know any god of the sea called 'Asmussen'?
+You are goofy.
+            :: Wo who is Rasmus?

+    :: The former upworld people of Denmark used to worship Rasmus as their God, the ruler of the water, of the seas and lakes, and of storms.

 ```